Sigmmma/c20/src/content/h1/tools/h1a-ek/h1a-tool/readme.md

 # bitmap <source-file> [debug-plate?]
 tool bitmap "characters\cyborg\bitmaps\cyborg"
 ```

+* source-file - A local data path to a tiff without extension.
+* debug-plate - Set this with a true or false.
+Dumps the processed image back to your data folder so that you may examine it in your preferred image editor.
+The path for these will be something like this.
+	* data\bitmap-debug\

 For the example above, Tool would expect to find a _.tif or .tiff_ file at `data\characters\cyborg\bitmaps\cyborg.tif`.
 Assuming no errors, the image file will be compiled into a bitmap tag at `tags\characters\cyborg\bitmaps\cyborg.bitmap`.
 The bitmap filename will come from the image filename.